Choctaw Trail of Tears: Treaties

 American pressure to force the Choctaw to cede their land continued until the Choctaw fought as their allies against the Creek in the Creek War of 1813.
 This was in part a civil war within the nation that broke out while the US was engaged against Great Britain in the War of 1812.
-The Mississippi Band of Choctaw chose to stay in Mississippi and not remove, partly due to the Nation of Choctaw Chief being Brig.
-General Pushmataha and the respect for his service from the age of 13 in siding with the French of New France.
-As many Choctaw fought in the Battle of 1812, some Americans began to view them as allies.
-They were treated better by white settlers and by the natives from Dimery Settlement who entered into Ft Adams after having served in the lands of the Southern Tuscarora.
+As many Choctaw fought in the Battle of 1812, some Americans began to view them as allies, and began to treat them better.
 When the Choctaw signed the treaty of Fort St. Stephens, they believed they were at "a friendly banquet [rather than] a meeting of opposing forces".
 In exchange for the land, the Choctaw received a $6,000 annuity for the next 20 years, and goods such as guns, blankets, and tools for an additional value of $10,000.